khoa36isefiw/Flutter-Self-Study/lesson57_sample_gui/README.md

       ),

 ```
-- When we use shape: CircularNotchedRectangle(),
+- When we use shape: CircularNotchedRectangle(), <br>
 [<img src="assets/screenshot/img_navigation_bottom_bar_default.jpg" width="250">](assets/screenshot/img_navigation_bottom_bar_default.jpg) <br>
 - When we use shape: AutomaticNotchedShape().
-We must design something in this function
+We must design something in this function <br>
 [<img src="assets/screenshot/img_navigation_bottom_bar_design.jpg" width="250">](assets/screenshot/img_navigation_bottom_bar_design.jpg) <br>
     - Notes: At this function has 2 para: host and guest
         - Host: must not be null